uvafan/Spatial_STL_SC/README.md

-This project is in progress under the supervision of Professors Lu Feng and John Stankovic at the University of Virginia, with direction from PhD candidate Meiyi Ma and assistance from undergraduate researcher Timothy Davison.
+This project is in progress under the supervision of Professors Lu Feng and John Stankovic at the University of Virginia, with direction from PhD candidate Meiyi Ma and assistance from undergraduate researchers Eli Lifland and Timothy Davison.